What is a DDoS Attack?

+The main difference between a DDoS attack and a DoS attack is the origin of the attack.
 DDoS attacks are launched from multiple systems, while DoS (denial-of-service) attacks originate from just one system.
 DDoS attacks are faster and harder to block than DOS attacks.
 DoS attacks are easier to block because there is only one attacking machine to identify.

 How Does a DDoS Attack Work?

 It is impossible to discuss DDoS attacks without discussing botnets.
 A botnet is a network of computers infected with malware that enables malicious actors to control the computers remotely.
 These botnets are “distributed” because they may be located anywhere and belong to anyone.
 Innocent owners of infected computers may never know their systems are part of a botnet.